-Overview of the Sessions
+Overview Of The Sessions

-The CLDRM+ processes involve the following sessions.
+The CLDRM+ processes involves the following sessions.

-SESSION PURPOSE OUTPUT TIME 1 Social Memory of Events To create a shared understanding of how the community has changed and continues to change Disaster timeline 2 hours To jointly agree on the frequency of disasters and other stresses 2 Mapping of Disaster Responders and Communication Preferences To identify and map the individuals, institutions and organizations that contribute to the effective disaster risk management To understand the communication Conceptual map 2-3 hours preferences of diverse groups in the community, both in terms of giving and receiving information 3 Community Hazard Mapping To assess which areas in the community are at risk of hazards and locations where people are safe Community hazard and protection risk map 2-3 hours 3.1 Community Hazard Mapping-Transect Walk To finalize the community hazard and protection risk mapping by visiting the areas and making final changes to the map Updated community hazard and protection risk map 2-3 hours 4 Vulnerability Mapping To identify the needs, barriers to services and support and risks face by vulnerable groups Vulnerable Groups Map 1-2 hours 4.1 Risk Mapping with Children and Young People To identify the risks and protection factors that exist in the community Risk Mapping (with children) 45-60 minutes 4.2 Key Informant Interviews To identify the specific needs, barriers and risks of the most vulnerable people and groups Interview answers 45-60 minutes 4.3 Vulnerable Group Mapping To increase awareness of the experience of vulnerable people and groups 5 Community Risk Assessment To list and describe current and potential risks in the community and how they can affect the safety and welfare of the community Risk assessment report 1 hour and 30 minutes 6 Problem Tree Analysis To identify and describe problems which contribute to the risk of disasters Problem Tree 2 hours 7 Community-Centered Solutions Through a participatory approach, collectively agree on solutions that will prevent, reduce or overcome the impacts of the risks identified.
-These solutions can then be used as tools or models that can be included in the Disaster Management Plan Brainstorm of solutions 2 hours 8 Developing the Disaster Risk Reduction Plan Community Disaster Risk Reduction and Management Plan DRRM plan 1 hour
+SESSION PURPOSE OUTPUT TIME 1 Social Memory of Events To create a shared understanding of how the community has changed and continues to change.
+To jointly agree the frequency of disasters and other stresses. is changed and continues tly agree the frequency 2 Mapping of Disaster Responders and Communication Preferences · · · · · · · · · · · · · · · · · · · 2-3 hours 3 Community Hazard Mapping To assess which areas in the community are at risk of hazards and locations where people are safe.
+Community hazard and protection risk map 2-3 hours 3.1 Community Hazard Mapping - Transect Walk To finalize the community hazard and protection risk mapping by visiting the areas and making final changes to the map Updated community hazard and protection risk map 2-3 hours 4 Vulnerability Mapping To identify the needs, barriers to services and support and risks face by vulnerable groups.
+Vulnerable Groups Map 1-2 hours 4.1 Body Map Risk Mapping with Children To analyze crises that have changed the lives of children Body Map 45-60 minutes 45-60 minutes 4.2 Risk Mapping with Children and Young People To identify the risks and protection factors that exist in the community Risk Mapping (with children) 45-60 minutes 4.3 Key Informant Interviews To identify the specific needs, barriers, and risks of the most vulnerable people and groups Interview answers 45-60 minutes 4.4 Vulnerable Group Mapping To increase awareness of the experience of vulnerable people and groups 5 Community Risk Assessment To list and describe current and potential risks in the community and how they can affect the safety and welfare of the community Risk assessment report 1 hour and 30 minutes 6 Problem Tree Analysis To identify and describe problems which contribute to the risk of disasters Problem Tree 2 hours 7 Community Centered Solutions Through a participatory approach, collectively agree on solutions that will prevent, reduce, or overcome the impacts of the risks identified.
+These solutions can then be used as tools or models that can be included in the Disaster Management Plan Brainstorm of solutions 2 hours 8 Developing the Disaster Risk Reduction Plan Community Disaster Risk Reduction and Management Plan DRRM Plan 1 hour

-Session 1: Social Memory of Events
+SESSION 1: Social Memory of Events

-Objectives: To create a shared understanding of how the community has changed and continues to change following disasters and other stressful events To create a list (timeline) of how often disasters and other crises happen Output: Disaster Timeline Time: Suggested time 2 hours (this is flexible and depends on the audience) Tool Used: Social Memory of Events Materials Needed: Flipchart PaperMarkersMulticolored paper, cut into small and large circles Scissors Tape
+Objectives: To create a shared understanding of how the community has changed and continues to change following disasters and other stressful events To create a list (timeline) of how often disasters and other crises happen Output: • Disaster Timeline Time: Suggested time 2 hours (this is flexible and depends on the audience) Tool Used: • Social Memory of Events Materials Needed: • Flip Chart Paper • Markers • Multicolored paper cut into small and large circles • Scissors • Tape

-- Make sure that some of the participants have knowledge and experience of the disasters and other crises in the community in the past 5-20 years.
-This is because this activity is primarily based on the participants' collective memory of past events. - Identify key past disaster events in the community.
-This can be done through a desk review or key informant interviews (KIIs).
+- Make sure that some of the participants have knowledge and experience of the disasters and other crises in the community in the past 5 to 20 years.
+This is because this activity is mostly based on the participants' collective memory of past events. - Identify key past disaster events in the community.
+This can be done through a desk review or key informant interviews (KII).